 The provision of debt impairment and write-off of bad debts for consumer accounts has been determined based on the Debt Write-off Policy of the Municipality.
-For the 2021/22 financial year this amount equates to R 4, 471 million.
+For the 2021/22 financial year this amount equates to R 4, 472 million.
 An incentive approach was tabled to council as a motivation to encourage indigent households to maintain their accounts and provide relief on the indigent households.
 A 30% of the indigent debt is written off at the end of the financial year, only for those qualifying indigents.
 This approach will motivate households to pay their municipal accounts and have the municipality meet them half way as most of the debt has reached this stage due to lack of credit control in the past.
 This has also given rise to the amendment of the Write Off Policy and the Indigent Policy in relation to the write off that will be permitted limited to the amount budgeted for.

 Provision for depreciation and asset impairment has been informed by the Municipality's Asset Management Policy.
 Depreciation is widely considered a proxy for the measurement of the rate of asset consumption.
-Budget appropriations in this regard total R 12, 539 million for the 2021/22 financial year and equates to 1% of the total operating expenditure.
+Budget appropriations in this regard total R 13, 974 million for the 2021/22 financial year and equates to 10% increase from the previous financial year and 11% of the total operating expenditure.